Nintendo Switch Online: A Pokemon N64 Classic to Join Retro Game Library

 The higher tier is pricey but also gives you access to Animal Crossing: New Horizons' paid expansion, the Mario Kart 8 Deluxe Booster Course tracks and Splatoon 2: Octo Expansion at no extra cost.
-Pokemon Snap joined the lineup last month and Pokemon Puzzle League, which originally came out on N64 in 2000, will come on Friday, July 15.
+Pokemon Snap joined the lineup last month and Pokemon Puzzle League, which originally came out on N64 in 2000, came on Friday.

 The SNES and NES libraries also expanded recently, with Earthworm Jim 2, Dig Dug 2 and Mappy-Land joining the list of classics.
 These are available in a standard membership, so you don't need the Expansion Pack tier to play them.